-CHARLI has 20 degrees of freedom (four in each leg, four in each arm, and two in the head).
+CHARLI has 23 degrees of freedom (six in each leg, four in each arm, one in the torso and two in the head).
 The robot's links are fabricated out of aluminum.
-The robot uses Robotis' Dynamixel EX-106, RX-64, and RX-28 motors for the joints [8].
+The robot uses Robotis' Dynamixel EX-106+, RX-64, and RX-28 motors for the joints [8].
 The motors operate on a serial RS485 network, allowing the motors to be daisy chained together.
 Each motor has its own built-in potentiometer (with the exception of the EX-106 which has an optical encoder) and position feedback controller, creating distributed control.
 The computers, sensors, electronics, and computer ports are distributed about CHARLI's upper torso.